timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

          ellipse = TRUE, var.scale = 0.2, varname.adjust = 8, labels.size = 4)
 ```
 ![alt text](https://github.com/timjzee/frankenstein-v2/blob/master/articles/pca2_projection.png?raw=true "Frankenstein Samples projected on PCA of Other Works")
-*Figure 4*
+*Figure 5*

 [visual analysis: in general most franken samples are closer to mary's samples, but most samples do not overlap with mary's samples, which is in line with certain theory; some of the samples belonging to the fair copy and sample around the 210 index]
 [look at what makes sample 213 have Percy's writing style; thy thou thee]

 # Conclusion
 Using just function word frequencies, it is hard to separate all of Mary and Percy's contributions to Frankenstein.
 However, these features *can* be used to differentiate their styles in general.
-Percy tends to use more dramatic and old-fashioned language.
+Percy tends to use more dramatic and literary language.
 And some longer stretches of *Frankenstein* that were penned by Percy can definitely be identified as such, using these features.

 [also some features that are distinctive of authors respective writing styles, that cannot really be used for authorship attribution of franknestein because they are spread throughout the novel, such as *and* and *which*]